 Dr. Bomer has an excellent video discussing the best lip products and how to use these products.
 On the video, Dr. Bomer uses the C-ESTA Lips which was discontinued by the manufacturer, she has since replaced it with the C-ESTA Eye Repair as it has the same concentration of active ingredients.

 Remember, It’s much easier to prevent than to try and correct down the road.

 Try Dr. Bomer’s Lip Treatment to Prevent and Reverse Lip Lines today and save 20% when you buy both products.

 Lip Augmentation & Augmentation at Rejuvent Scottsdale

 Dr. Bomer and Dr. Bouzoukis are expert injectors and achieve beautiful, natural results for their patients.
-You can view some of their before and after lip augmentation photos and call for a complimentary consultation for Lip Augmentation at Rejuvent.
+You can view some of their before and after lip augmentation photos and call for a consultation for Lip Augmentation at Rejuvent.
 Call 480-889-8880 today.

 Rejuvent is located in Scottsdale, Arizona and conveniently located close to Paradise Valley, Tempe, and surrounding Phoenix cities.